Management and Security powered by Landesk

 - Click Tools > Security and Compliance > Agent settings.

 - Click the Download updates toolbar button.
 The dialog box opens to the Antivirus page.
 (You can also access the Download updates dialog box from the Patch and Compliance tool.)

 - At the Updates page, select the update source site from the list of available content servers.
 Choose the one closest to your location.

 - At the Updates page, select Antivirus Updates in the Definition types list.
 (You can select more than one definition type for a single download.
-However, you must have the corresponding Ivanti® Security Suite content subscription.
+However, you must have the corresponding Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk content subscription.
 The more types you select, the longer the update will take.)

 - At the Updates page, select the languages whose content you want to update for the types you've specified.